This Citroen C3 Aircross Review is a sponsored post, in association with Citroen.

 The boot featured an optional split/slide feature that increases the boot space from just over 400 to more than 500 litres.
-Basically you can adjust the slope of the rear seats to give yourself more boot space, as well as folding the seats completely flat.
+To maximise the space, you can fold the passenger seat and rear seats completely flat, and they’re split so you can fold down one side or both.
+You can also adjust the slope of the rear seats to give more height.
+It’s really impressive.

-Even without that, there was more than enough space in the Aircross for the frankly enormous goal keeping kit that we need to lug around every weekend.
+Even without moving seats, there was more than enough space in the C3 Aircross for the frankly enormous goal keeping kit that we need to lug around every weekend.

-The touchscreen control uses AirPlay from your phone for navigation and music, with volume controls on the steering wheel.
+The touchscreen control uses AirPlay or Bluetooth from your phone for navigation and music, with volume controls on the steering wheel.
 Set up was dead simple, and we found the touchscreen clear and responsive.

 There aren’t buttons to do things like adjust the volume, so the touchscreen will be how you control loads of the car’s functions.
-The rear-view camera was especially great, and much better than others I’ve tried on similar class vehicles before.
+The rear-view camera on the C3 Aircross was especially great, and much better than others I’ve tried on similar class vehicles before.